-CS and other financial institutions have been subject to cyber attacks, information or security breaches and other forms of attacks.
-CS expects to continue to be the target of such attacks in the future.
-In the event of a cyber attack, information or security breach or technology failure, CSi may experience operational issues, the infiltration of payment systems or the unauthorised release, gathering, monitoring, misuse, loss or destruction of confidential, proprietary and other information relating to CSi, its clients, vendors, service providers, counterparties or other third parties.
-Given CSi's global footprint and the high volume of transactions it processes, the large number of clients, partners and counterparties with which it does business, its growing use of digital, mobile and internet-based services, and the increasing frequency, sophistication and evolving nature of cyber attacks, a cyber attack, information or security breach or technology failure may occur without detection for an extended period of time.
-In addition, CSi expects that any investigation of a cyber attack, information or security breach or technology failure will be inherently unpredictable and it may take time before any investigation is complete.
-During such time, CSi may not know the extent of the harm or how best to remediate it and certain errors or actions may be repeated or compounded before they are discovered and rectified, all or any of which would further increase the costs and consequences of a cyber attack, information or security breach or technology failure.
+In the event of a cyber-attack, information or security breach, personal data breach or technology failure, CSi may experience operational issues, the infiltration of payment systems or the unauthorised release, gathering, monitoring, misuse, loss or destruction of confidential, proprietary and other information relating to CSi, its clients, vendors, service providers, counterparties or other third parties.
+Given CSi's global footprint and the high volume of transactions it processes, the large number of clients, partners and counterparties with which it does business, its growing use of digital, mobile, cloud- and internet-based services, and the increasing frequency, sophistication and evolving nature of cyber-attacks, a cyber-attack, information or security breach or technology failure may occur without detection for an extended period of time.
+In addition, CSi expects that any investigation of a cyber-attack, information or security breach or technology failure will be inherently unpredictable and it may take time before any investigation is complete.
+During such time, CSi may not know the extent of the harm or how best to remediate it and certain errors or actions may be repeated or compounded before they are discovered and rectified.
+These factors may inhibit CSi's ability to provide timely, accurate and complete information about the event to its clients, employees, regulators, other stakeholders and may further increase the costs and consequences of a cyber-attack, information or security breach or technology failure.

-If any of CSi's systems do not operate properly or are compromised as a result of cyber attacks, information or security breaches, technology failures, unauthorised access, loss or destruction of data, unavailability of service, computer viruses or other events that could have an adverse security impact, CSi could be subject to litigation or suffer financial loss not covered by insurance, a disruption of its businesses, liability to its clients, damage to relationships with its vendors, regulatory intervention or reputational damage.
+If any of CSi's systems do not operate properly or are compromised as a result of cyber-attacks, information or security breaches, technology failures, unauthorised access, loss or destruction of data, unavailability of service, computer viruses or other events that could have an adverse security impact, CSi could be subject to litigation or suffer financial loss not covered by insurance, a disruption of its businesses, liability to its clients, damage to relationships with its vendors, regulatory intervention or reputational damage.
 Any such event could also require CSi to expend significant additional resources to modify its protective measures or to investigate and remediate vulnerabilities or other exposures.
 CSi may also be required to expend resources to comply with new and increasingly expansive regulatory requirements related to cybersecurity.